 The big cluster of signals on the right is about 30 FM broadcast stations, 88-108 mc.
-The smaller cluster on the left is the 13 meter shortwave broadcast band transmitters.
+The smaller wide cluster on the left is the 13 meter shortwave broadcast band transmitters.
 The large “pip” about 3 cm from the left is the VFO marker signal, adjustable with the front panel knob and measured via the frequency counter.
 A couple of military or public safety transmitters in between the clusters.
 Very interesting to see what “pops up out of the noise”.

 This receiver receives all signals within its limit settings, simultaneously.
 Nothing escapes notice inside the “low VHF” military band as scanned here!
-Fun with an old ammo box from 30 years ago; I built it in 1986.
+Fun with an old ammo box from 35 years ago; I built it in 1986.

 It uses a simple high gain IC amplifier and a switch to select any of 6 external hydrophones and then drive either headphones or an internal speaker.
 It also powers the hydrophone preamplifiers.
 Like the COMMINT receiver above, it is powered by an internal PRC-25/77 battery BA-386/4386 for a LONG time.
 Hmmm, a small 7.62 mm Ammo box would be perfect for this.

 Then, we come to the more mundane uses for Ammo boxes.
 Here a large box is utilized as a transport and storage box for a complete RS-6 Radio Set, complete with antennas, headphones and all accessories.
 See the other Posts on this Blog regarding the RS-6 Radio Set: RS-6 Radio Set Photo below.

 This setup is shown at at a mountaintop camp in the Sierra Nevada mountains during some cold weather training exercises with the Golden Gate Young Marines.
 They are a USMC-sponsored youth development group for teens emphasizing leadership development, teamwork and self-discipline.
-We were up in the Sierras for a 3 day snow camping trip and we were a long way from the nearest cellphone coverage area.
+We were up in the Sierras for a 3 day February snow camping trip and we were a long way from the nearest cellphone coverage area.

 We used it to contact “home” both on 2 meters FM via repeater and also on 75 meters SSB through our “Comms Support Unit”, a buddy Ham back home.
-Antennas were a 2 meter J-Pole hoisted into the tree on the left and a quarter wave wire for 75 meters off to the right.
+Antennas were a 2 meter J-Pole hoisted into the tree on the left and a quarter wave wire with ground counterpoise for 75 meters off to the right.